aaronengland/nfl_predictions/README.md

 ## nfl_pickem

 Arguments:
-- year: season to simulate.
+- `year`: season to simulate.
-- weighted_mean: use of weighted mean in simulation (boolean; default=False; False is recommended for early in the season while True is recommended for later games).
+- `weighted_mean`: use of weighted mean in simulation (boolean; default=False; False is recommended for early in the season while True is recommended for later games).
-- n_simulations: number of simulations for each game (default=1000).
+- `n_simulations`: number of simulations for each game (default=1000).

 Returns a data frame with predicted results for the upcoming week's games.